Shock-induced stripping of satellite ISM/CGM in IllustrisTNG clusters at $z\sim0$: Gas stripping by shocks

 \section{Gas stripping by shocks}

-Based on the satellites selected above, we investigate the stripping and compression of the CGM and ISM for ShSATs.
-Subsection \ref{sec_CGM} show results for the CGM, while the results for the ISM is presented in Subsection \ref{sec_ISM}.
-These results for ShSATs are compared with those for NsSATs in subsection \ref{sec_com} to demonstrate impacts of shock crossing on the gas contents of satellite galaxies.
+Based on the satellites selected { in Section \ref{sec_sample} }, we investigate the stripping and compression of the CGM and ISM for ShSATs.
+Subsection \ref{sec_CGM} shows results for the CGM, while the results for the ISM is presented in Subsection \ref{sec_ISM}.
+These results for ShSATs are compared with those for NsSATs in Subsection \ref{sec_com} to demonstrate impacts of shock crossing on the gas contents of satellite galaxies.